E lawe i ke aʻo a mālama, a e ʻoi mau ka naʻauao.

 -

-Content: Personal reflection, class discussion, journaling activity
+Content: Personal reflection, class discussion, exit ticket activity

 -